CQCL/pytket-docs/manual/manual_circuit.rst

     render_circuit_jupyter(circ3)

-If we attempt to compose two circuits without distinct qubit names then we will get an error.
+If we attempt to compose two circuits without distinct qubit names then we will get an :py:class:`RuntimeError` as the composition is not defined.

 .. jupyter-execute::
     :raises: RuntimeError